 Structure: From Command to Team of Teams

 To respond fluidly to complex environments, your team must become adaptable and resilient.
 This in turn requires that they:

-In the book / full 13-page summary, we elaborate on the strengths and limitations of each of these models: (a) the traditional command structure, (b) managing teams through a centralized unit or individual, vs (c) a team of teams.
+In our full Team of Teams summary, we elaborate on the strengths and limitations of each of these models: (a) the traditional command structure, (b) managing teams through a centralized unit or individual, vs (c) a team of teams.
 While there are many successful stories of amazing teams (e.g. Navy SEALs) within an organization, it’s much harder to scale the flexibility and dynamism of such teams across thousands of people.
 That’s where you require a team of teams structure: to replicate the impact of agile teams on a large scale.

 Building a Team of Teams

 To shift from a command-and-control structure to a team of teams, there are numerous barriers that’ll have to be overcome.
-In the book / full summary, we share the obstacles that McChrystal faced—such as silos and stratification, physical/geographical barriers, and habits of secrecy, hierarchical approvals and inter-force rivalries—and how he went about addressing them.
+In the full book summary, you’ll learn more about the obstacles that McChrystal faced—such as silos and stratification, physical/geographical barriers, and habits of secrecy, hierarchical approvals and inter-force rivalries—and how he went about addressing them.

 In a nutshell, you need 2 major breakthroughs to build a team of teams: shared consciousness and empowered execution.

 In order for teams to think and act as one, they need to build shared consciousness, which in turn requires: